ndsev/zswag/README.md

 <!-- --8<-- [start:settings] -->

-The Python (`OAClient` / `HttpLibHttpClient`), C++, and Java clients all read a YAML file pointed to by the `HTTP_SETTINGS_FILE` environment variable.
+The Python (`OAClient` / `CurlHttpClient`), C++, and Java clients all read a YAML file pointed to by the `HTTP_SETTINGS_FILE` environment variable.
 The format is identical across all three clients — the same file works for all of them.

 If `HTTP_SETTINGS_FILE` is unset or empty, no persistent settings are applied.